For the Leather Lovers

 Tips

-We found a gorgeous teal colored piece of leather from our local leather store, Oregon Leather Co.
+We found a gorgeous teal-colored piece of leather from our local leather store, Oregon Leather Co.
 Another great source is your nearest craft store!
-They may have scrap leather laying around just waiting for you to craft with.
+They may have scrap leather lying around waiting for you to craft.
 Pick a color that reflects your personal style, and then find a complementary color of embroidery floss for the knots.
 We decided to style our leather jewelry dish with the smooth side on the outside and the textured side on the inside, but you can easily do the opposite depending on which look you like more.

-We also have an SVG file available for anyone who would rather use a cutting machine for this project.
-If you are using your machine, we recommend making this ring dish with faux leather.
+We also have an SVG file available for anyone who would instead use a laser cutter or rotary cutting machine for this project.
+We recommend making this ring dish with faux leather if you are using your rotary blade cutting machine.
 Real leather is softer and stretchier, so it’s a bit more difficult for the machine to cut the material precisely.

 Explore More